egedursun/bimod-lab/README.md

 **NOW:**

-- [ ] Integrate VoidForger endpoint exportation feature for the main endpoint.
 - [ ] Integrate the VoidForger endpoint feature to the Electron Copilot Desktop Client.
+- [ ] .env files for the "dev" and "prod" servers must be updated with the new fields.

 **DAILY:**